DeepaManivannan/Ecommerce-webpage_Cgptt/readme.md

-This is a basic E commerce web page created using HTML, Css and Java script
+This is a basic  web page for juice shop , created using HTML, Css and Java script